 4. Bake approximately 20 to 25 minutes or until puffed and golden brown.

 5. Serve with a fresh squeeze of lemon and a good amount of powdered sugar.

-*What’s Cooking America recommends using bread flour for optimal height result or all-purpose flour.
+*What’s Cooking America recommends using bread flour or AP flour for optimal height result.